Zurac-Apps/4tify-iPad2/README.md

 ##  1. Restore and Jailbreak:
 We need to get our iPad onto a modified version of iOS 6.1.3 with lwvm patched out and replaced with GPT.

 1. First, build patched IPSW and grab blobs (of course, omit < > when entering).
-For model enter either 2,1 2,2 or 2,3.
-For Version enter either 4.3.4, 4.3.5, or 4.3.3 (see Current Issues):
+For model enter either 2,1 2,2 or 2,3:

 `./Create-Restore <Model>`

-2. Restore to IPSW (Enter root password, alpine, when asked.
-If the restore process doesn't start after e.g. fish: storing file 73728 (73728) just click your home button:
+2. Restore to IPSW (Enter root password, alpine, when asked):

 `./Restore <Model> <IP-Address>`